PandeySudeep/Android-Application-Sample---Capstone-Project/README.md

 ### Structure Details

 ***MainActivity.java*** is the application launcher.
-It provides UI to allow user enter inputs and a button to trigger web service call. ***MyContentProvider.java***,
+It provides UI to allow user enter inputs and a button to trigger web service call.
+It also includes a broadcast receiver that is registered to receive broadcast sent by the bound service. ***MyContentProvider.java***,
  ***LocationContract.java***, ***DBHelper.java*** together provide content provider
 implementation. ***ResultView.java*** is the second activity that displays RecyclerView consisting of results retrieved via web service. ***CapstoneAdapter.java*** is recyclerview specific adapter. ***WebService.java*** is a bound service that MainActivity binds to for web service call.
-It uses ***ServiceHandler*** and ***Looper*** to run it's logic in a separate handler thread. ***Webresponse.java*** is a POJO for holding result data. ***MyReceiver.java*** is a broadcast receiver that responds to broadcast sent after successful web service call.
+It uses ***ServiceHandler*** and ***Looper*** to run it's logic in a separate handler thread. ***Webresponse.java*** is a POJO for holding result data.